LGBTQ people in science: Challenges for LGBT people in science

 There are traditions and expectations that LGBT people should not study or have careers in science, according to Manil Suri.
 In 2016 the American Physical Society published a list of ways in which LGBT physicists have a more difficult career experience than their non-LGBT counterparts.

 Studies have shown that many LGBT faculty and researchers are not out in their departments, and coming out may negatively affect retention.
 This is of particular issue in the STEM field as the work cultures and professional environments within this field of work can often exclude or alienate the existence of the LGBT community and the individuals within it.
 A 2021 study identified various inequalities for LGBT people in science.

+LGBTQ professionals in STEM face a variety of challenges that make their work environments more hostile than those of their non-LGBTQ colleagues.
+They are more likely to leave their jobs due to higher levels of social exclusion, professional devaluation, and harassment rates up to 30% higher than their peers.
+LGBTQ individuals also report fewer opportunities for skill development, less access to resources, and less confidence about whistleblowing without retaliation.
+These issues contribute to higher levels of stress, insomnia, and depression, often linked to workplace marginalization.

 Chemist David Smith speculated that the visibility of more LGBT role models in science would make it easier for other LGBT students to join the sciences, and conducted a survey which seemed to support this view.

 A report on a 2015 survey of United States undergraduate students found that gay students of science were more likely to change their major to a subject outside of science than non-LGBT students.
+Various studies suggest that social barriers, harassment, and professional devaluation contribute to higher turnover rates among LGBTQ professionals in STEM fields.
+LGBTQ scientists of color, transgender and nonbinary individuals, and LGBTQ women face compounded disadvantages, with higher levels of exclusion, devaluation, and health challenges.

+Unique challenges for transgender and nonbinary scientists further complicate the picture.
+They report higher rates of both physical and mental health difficulties, as their gender identity is often more visible than sexual orientation, making them more vulnerable to discrimination.
+Dylan Baker, a transgender software engineer at Google, noted that gender nonconformity or transitioning impacts all interactions in ways that sexual orientation does not, as the latter can be more easily concealed if desired.

 Some academic commentators who study LGBT issues commented that LGBT students face social barriers to studying science which non-LGBT people do not experience.
 Various activist organizations used this study as supporting evidence that social changes could bring equal opportunity for LGBT people to study and have careers in science.